-- 12-Passenger Van Training is required of all faculty, staff and student employees who will be driving the district van assigned to the department or another district van. - Regular CPR and First Aid training are required of all faculty and staff in leadership positions; all the full-time faculty and staff, as well as the Box Office Technician, Lori Harvey, are current. - Fire extinguisher training is advised for all faculty and staff in technical theatre areas. - Hydraulic Lift training is required of all faculty, staff and students before using the lift; our Production Specialist can now provide that training himself.
+- 12-Passenger Van Training is required of all faculty, staff and student employees who will be driving the district van assigned to the department or another district van. - Regular CPR and First Aid training are required of all faculty and staff in leadership positions.. - Fire extinguisher training is advised for all faculty and staff in technical theatre areas. - Hydraulic Lift training is required of all faculty, staff and students before using the lift; our Production Specialist can now provide that training himself.
 He will also need periodic "refresher" training. - Fall Protection Training: Six members of the faculty and staff completed a one-day fall protection training in August 2014 that specifically focused on theatre-related situations.
-The Production Specialist also attended a more general fall protection training in May 2014. - Respirator usage: While we have discussed this training with Doug Kuula, we have had difficulty scheduling such a training due to conflicting schedules.
+The Production Specialist also attended a more general fall protection training in May 2014. - Respirator usage: While we discussed this training with Doug Kuula, we have had difficulty scheduling such a training due to conflicting schedules.